vt6/vt6/website/pages/std/core.md

 When that happens, the client can either bail out or choose to work without that module, e.g. by reducing its feature set.

 Some modules may depend on other modules, meaning that the server must agree to the dependencies before it can agree to the module itself.
-Most clients will want to send a stream of `want` messages all at once when starting up to negotiate all the modules that they need to use or might want to use.
+Most clients will want to send a stream of `want` messages all at once when starting up to negotiate all the modules that they need or might want to use.

 ## Properties